DIYTechnologist/SaveSyncPSPC/README.md

 PC-side save bridge for moving supported game saves between Garlic Save Manager on PS5 and a local PC save directory.

-The service discovers supported saves from Garlic, groups the save images that belong together, runs a game-specific conversion plugin, and can write the converted payloads back through Garlic.
+The service discovers supported saves from Garlic, groups the save images that belong together, runs the save-format engine declared by that game's profile (see "Game Discovery" below), and can write the converted payloads back through Garlic.
 Garlic still owns the PS5 side of the process: mounting, decrypting, uploading payloads, and re-encrypting saves.

 # Licensing